© 1999-2013 James L. Clark. All Rights Reserved.

 James L. Clark believes his purpose on planet Earth is to serve others by being a loving, passionate, and powerful example of how to live a productive, meaningful, and positive life.
 He’s an author, medic, seasoned traveler, entrepreneur, and keynote speaker—just to mention a few.

 After going to Haiti in 2010 to help the victims of the devastating earthquake, and to Japan in 2011 when the island was rocked by a tsunami, James found himself at odds with the world around him.
 In 2012, he decided to dedicate himself entirely to the service of others.
-He founded a non-profit organization called Boots on the Ground, and when not in Haiti or helping out with natural disasters in places like Moore, OK, he’s been completing pre-med courses so he could advance his ability to provide care to those in need.
+He founded a non-profit organization called Boots on the Ground, and when not in Haiti or helping out with natural disasters in places like Moore, OK and Nepal, he’s been focusing on writing several more books and bettering himself so he can serve others.

 Please join James’ mailing list and he’ll keep you up to date on things going on.JOIN LIST